Introduction

 Mobile Access

-Autodesk Build, Autodesk Docs, and Autodesk BIM Collaborate/Pro teams can complete tasks from anywhere on the jobsite with seamless access to Autodesk Build data, even when they’re offline.
+Autodesk Build, Autodesk Docs, and Autodesk BIM Collaborate/Pro teams can complete tasks from anywhere on the jobsite with seamless access to Autodesk Construction Cloud data, regardless of role, permission level, or training.

-With the Autodesk Construction Cloud mobile app, teams can get access to project data and all the project management tools they need on the jobsite, including creating sheet markups, editing quality and safety checklists, viewing RFIsadding, tracking and resolving issues, capturing progress photos, and more.
+With the Autodesk Construction Cloud mobile app, teams can get access to project data (even when they’re offline) and all the project management tools they need in the field, including accessing project files and models, creating sheet markups, editing quality and safety checklists, viewing RFIs, creating and resolving issues, capturing progress photos, and more.

 1. Download the Autodesk Construction Cloud Mobile App